moby/moby/docs/admin/host_integration.md

     [Install]
     WantedBy=local.target

+If you intend to use this as a system service, put the above contents in a file in the `/etc/systemd/system` directory, e.g.
+`/etc/systemd/system/docker-redis_server.service`.

 If you need to pass options to the redis container (such as `--env`), then you'll need to use `docker run` rather than `docker start`.
 This will create a new container every time the service is started, which will be stopped